st-tu-dresden/inloop/docs/INSTALL.md

 * Check your mailbox, because Django sends detailed error reports via e-mail.
 * Look for error messages in the nginx error log, usually located in `/var/log/nginx/error.log`.
-* For `systemd` users, service logs for gunicorn and huey can be viewed using
+* Service logs for gunicorn and huey can be viewed using

        sudo journalctl -u gunicorn.service

   and

        sudo journalctl -u huey.service

-* If you are still stuck with `upstart` instead of `systemd`, the service logs are written to `/var/log/upstart/gunicorn.log` and `/var/log/upstart/huey.log`.

 The most common source of errors are wrong file system permissions.
 Please double check that you have changed ownership and access rights as described in the [preparation section](#preparations).